torvalds/linux/Documentation/filesystems/nfs/client-identifier.rst

   - NFS-root (diskless) clients, where the local DHCP server (or equivalent) does not provide a unique host name.

-  - "Containers" within a single Linux host.
+  - "Containers" within a single GNU/Linux host.
 If each container has a separate network namespace, but does not use the UTS namespace to provide a unique host name, then there can be multiple NFS client instances with the same host name.